 Do the Digit Insurance

-Health Benefits of Baddha Konasana
+14 Health Benefits of Baddha Konasana & How to Do It?

-What Is Baddha Konasana?
+What is Baddha Konasana?

 This pose is also known as the Butterfly pose.
 It resembles a butterfly since your feet are tucked close to your groin with clasped hands.
 It is also known as the Cobbler's pose since it resembles a cobbler at work.
 While practising Baddha Konasana, your back and core muscles keep working, improving their strength.

-What Are the 12 Health Benefits of Baddha Konasana?
+14 Health Benefits of Baddha Konasana

-1. Acts As a Hip Opener
+1. Acts as a Hip Opener

 Pain and tension in the hip joints are common in the current times of excessive work pressure and sedentary living conditions.
 Baddha Konasana acts as an excellent hip opener.
 When you sit in this pose, your sitting bones on the floor contribute to opening the hips, which helps to make your posterior feel lighter.
 This way, your hips receive gentle massaging and blood circulation, releasing tension and relaxing muscles.